 All-Time Snowfall Records

 Lancaster, NY, has experienced several record-breaking snowfall events over the years.
+Notable snowfall records in Central Park, New York, provide a comparison, highlighting the extremes observed there.
 The highest snowfall recorded in a single season occurred in the winter of 1977-1978, with an impressive total of 130 inches.
 This extreme snowfall had significant effects on the community and infrastructure, leading to widespread disruptions.

 The impact of such heavy snowfall was profound.
 The town faced challenges with snow removal, which affected daily life and transportation.
 Schools and businesses often closed, and residents had to adapt to prolonged periods of heavy snow.